dylanized/peezy-test/README.md

 }

-test.suite("Checking waterfowl", buildSuiteArr(waterfowl, 5000));
+test.suite("Checking waterfowl", buildTests(waterfowl, 5000));

 ```

 In this example, we take a list of data and use it to dynamically construct a suiteArray, then pass that into Suite-tooth.

-Inside the buildTests function, we construct the test objects by dynamically constructing the label and assert function, passing the timeout, and adding a common before function.
+Inside the `buildTests` function, we construct the test objects by dynamically constructing the label and assert function, passing the timeout, and adding a common before function.
 In the assert function, we use `this` to access properties of the test object.

-For even greater simplicity/flexibility, buildSuiteArr could be refactored into this:
+For even greater simplicity/flexibility, the example of `buildTests` could be refactored into this:

 ```
-function buildSuiteArr(list, timeout) {
+function buildTests(list, timeout) {

 	var tests = new Array();